hardyoyo/talk-vsim-ucdlf-2018/PITCHME.md

 # VSim: we have use cases and design docs
 ---?image=assets/images/lots-of-em.png&size=auto

+Note:
+Like all big projects, we have many design artifacts to guide our way.
+Out of all these materials, the key to understanding what we needed to build was the object model.

 ---
 # VSim: proposed object model
 ---?image=assets/images/vsim-object-model.png&size=auto

+Note:
+This is a sketch, I'll show a more refined version in a few minutes.

 ---
 # The story of VSim
 ## from Hardy's Perspective

 * I'm a DSpace committer
-* I was hired at UCLA Library in August of 2017
+* I was hired at UCLA Library in August of 2017, my first big project: VSim
 * VSim use cases and design documents describe what amounts to a standard repository site
 * LET'S USE DSPACE!